Jump to Recipe

 - Run the processor for a minute or so till bananas are pureed.

 - Add dry mix into this and run the processor till everything is mixed nicely.
+The batter should be of dropping consistency at this stage.
+In case, it is too thick then adjust its consistency by adding little milk.

 Add flour coated walnuts and mix with a spatula/spoon.
 Do not run the processor now otherwise walnuts will get mashed.